solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 heated in the open air ~ the carbon is burnt with difficulty, showing its true graphitic nature.

-Treatment of the graphite by ether.—Very pure and concen- trated ether was added to two grams of material in powder and rubbed up in a porcelain mortar; then poured into a small beaker ; a little more ether was added and the two allowed to
+Treatment of the graphite by ether.---Very pure and concen- trated ether was added to two grams of material in powder and rubbed up in a porcelain mortar; then poured into a small beaker ; a little more ether was added and the two allowed to